The Supervision Whisperers is dedicated to the topic of supervising a thesis.

 We built this space to share, reflect on and help improve research supervision practice around the world.
 For those beginning their supervision practice, this blog provides some insight into life on the other side and an opportunity to share what you have learned.
 Together we’ll explore how best to supervise students through their own exciting, often unpredictable, research journey.

-The Supervision Whisperers is co-edited by Dr Inger Mewburn, founder of The Thesis Whisperer and Director of Research Training at the Australian National University and Dr Evonne Miller, Director of Research Training for Creative Industries at Queensland University of Technology.
+The Supervision Whisperers is co-edited by Dr Inger Mewburn, founder of The Thesis Whisperer and Director of Research Training at the Australian National University and Dr Evonne Miller, Director of QUT Design Lab, Creative Industries at Queensland University of Technology.

 We are frequently inspired by both our own experiences and those of our fellow supervisors, but consciously anonymise, modify contextual identifiers and remove any potentially identifying “narrative fingerprints” to protect both the innocent and the guilty.
 This is a conscious strategic decision we made to help preserve privacy and confidentiality when discussing sensitive issues in a very public forum.
 For a wonderfully thoughtful discussion about these issues in the context of medicine, see a recent post on in the AMA Journal of Ethics on Anonymous Physician Blogging.